sindhuOsisoft/OCS-Docs/content/visualize-data/getting-started-trend.md

    Tip:

-   - Specify the stream name or description in the Search box to find the OCS streams you are interested in.
+   - Specify the stream name or description in the Search box to find the streams you are interested in.

    - After you have finished adding the traces, click the **x** in the Add Traces blade to hide the blade and maximize the available area to display your trend.